Documentation

 2. In flrig, go to Config → Server, enable the XML-RPC server, and note the port (default: 12345).

-3. In ContestLogX, go to Rig → flrig Connection.
+3. In ContestLogX, go to Rig → Rig Connection, select flrig (XML-RPC) as the backend.

 4. Enter localhost as the host and 12345 as the port, then click Connect.